Application Deadline: December 15

 Your essay should contain all of the information above, but feel free to use your own creativity and writing ability to decide how to organize your essay.
 Keep in mind that the MFT essay is the most important part of your application and is the most effective way for us to gain insight into who you are as a person.
 We strongly suggest you read the tips for applying to graduate school and follow them, which will make you a more competitive applicant.

-If you have any questions about the basic components of the application, please call or email Laura Crofts at email@example.com.
+If you have any questions about the basic components of the application, please call or email Amy Richards at firstname.lastname@example.org.

 Tips for Applying to Graduate School